 Thursday, September 28, 2017

-It is important to do a comparative Market Analysis between the prices of long established reliable websites (like those cited above), prior each purchase, to estimate the market trend and make sure that we buy at fair prices and from reliable sources.
+It is essential to do a comparative Market Analysis between the cost prices and the market prices found in reliable, long-established websites (like those cited above) before each purchase to estimate the market trend and ensure that we buy at fair prices and from reliable sources.

-And somehow I get quite a satisfaction to realize that I'm apparently as efficient as a Robot looking through all the websites cited above on daily basis to find and compare the prices of hundreds of wines in different vintages and different formats.....
+Somehow, and despite the fact that it is annoying and quite ironic coming from a computer program, I get quite a satisfaction from realizing that (apparently) I'm almost "as efficient as a Robot" when doing this repetitive task of looking through all these websites daily to find and compare the prices of hundreds of wines in different vintages and formats.
+It makes me feel kind of proud! 😉

-Today again, for the 3rd day in a row, Wine-Searcher asked me once again the question, and I found it quite funny, so I decided to share it with you in a post.
+For the third day in a row, Wine-Searcher has asked me a few times during the day if I'm a real person.
+I now find it so ridiculous that it is quite funny, so I decided to share it with you in a post.

-Funny, more especially ironic coming from a software thinking that I'm looking through so much data on daily basis that I could even be a Robot... 😂😂😂 .... and asking me if I'm a "real" peron...
+Funny, coming from a computer program, software, browser, or website to think that I'm looking through so much data daily that I could even be a Robot... 😂😂😂 .... and asking me if I'm a "real" person...

 Ironic, isn't it?